wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 A table is made up of one or more partitions, and as you will see, many of the design decisions you make will be around choosing a suitable **PartitionKey** and **RowKey** to optimize your solution.
 A solution could consist of just a single table that contains all your entities organized into partitions, but typically a solution will have multiple tables.
 Tables help you to logically organize your entities, help you manage access to the data using access control lists, and you can drop an entire table using a single storage operation.

 ### Table partitions
 The account name, table name and **PartitionKey** together identify the partition within the storage service where the table service stores the entity.
-As well as being part of the addressing scheme for entities, partitions define a scope for transactions (see [Entity Group Transactions](#entity-group-transactions) below), and form the basis of how the table service scales.
+As well as being part of the addressing scheme for entities, partitions define a scope for transactions (see [Entity Group Transactions ](#entity-group-transactions) below), and form the basis of how the table service scales.
 For more information on partitions see [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx).

 In the Table service, an individual node services one or more complete partitions and the service scales by dynamically load-balancing partitions across nodes.
 If a node is under load, the table service can *split* the range of partitions serviced by that node onto different nodes; when traffic subsides, the service can *merge* the partition ranges from quiet nodes back onto a single node.

 For more information about the internal details of the Table service, and in particular how the service manages partitions, see the paper [Windows Azure Storage: A Highly Available
 Cloud Storage Service with Strong Consistency](http://blogs.msdn.com/b/windowsazurestorage/archive/2011/11/20/windows-azure-storage-a-highly-available-cloud-storage-service-with-strong-consistency.aspx).

-### Entity Group Transactions
+###<a id="entity-group-transactions"></a> Entity Group Transactions
 In the Table service, Entity Group Transactions (EGTs) are the only built-in mechanism for performing atomic updates across multiple entities.
 EGTs are also referred to as *batch transactions* in some documentation.
 EGTs can only operate on entities stored in the same partition (share the same partition key in a given table), so anytime you need atomic transactional behavior across multiple entities you need to ensure that those entities are in the same partition.
 This is often a reason for keeping multiple entity types in the same table (and partition) and not using multiple tables for different entity types.
 A single EGT can operate on at most 100 entities.
 If you submit multiple concurrent EGTs for processing it is important to ensure  those EGTs do not operate on entities that are common across EGTs as otherwise processing can be delayed.

 EGTs also introduce a potential trade-off for you to evaluate in your design: using more partitions will increase the scalability of your application because Azure has more opportunities for load balancing requests across nodes, but this might limit the ability of your application to perform atomic transactions and maintain strong consistency for your data.
 Furthermore, there are specific scalability targets at the level of a partition that might limit the throughput of transactions you can expect for a single node: for more information about the scalability targets for Azure storage accounts and the table service, see [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/zh-cn/library/azure/dd179338.aspx) on MSDN.
 Later sections of this guide discuss various design strategies that help you manage trade-offs such as this one, and discuss how best to choose your partition key based on the specific requirements of your client application.